-This also means that it might simply not be for you if you’re a super-keen chef who’s happiest if they’re cooking for 15 people or more.
-There is only so much you can squeeze into your hidden kitchen, and a bank of appliances is going to be tricky, to say the least.
+This also means it might not be for you if you’re a super-keen chef who’s happiest if they’re cooking for 15 people.
+There is only so much you can squeeze into your hidden kitchen, and a bank of appliances is going to be tricky.

-Apart from that, you obviously have to open the doors to use it, which might be a nuisance for some of us, and you’ll definitely need an efficient extractor – maybe even one that’s integrated into your hob.
+Apart from that, you have to open the doors to use it, which might be a nuisance for some of us.
+In addition, you’ll definitely need an efficient extractor – maybe even one you can integrate into your hob.

-And yes, it has to be opened up even if you’re only running the oven and not actively whizzing around the kitchen yourself – if you close the doors while something is baking, that’s a fire risk.
+And yes, you need to open it even if you’re only running the oven and not actively whizzing around the kitchen yourself.
+If you close the doors while something is baking, that’s a fire risk.

-Ideally, any appliances should feature an automatic off switch anyways, so they can’t physically run when the doors are closed.
+Ideally, any appliances should feature an automatic off switch anyway, so they can’t physically run when the doors are closed.

 But you don’t have to keep it tone in tone and matching the other walls in your home.